 Late Tuesday, a coach carrying fifty-five passengers was returning to Belgium following a school skiing trip to Switzerland.
 While travelling through the Sierre Tunnel on Switzerland’s A9 Motorway, the coach crashed into a wall, crushing the front end of the bus.
 Rescuers worked for hours to free the survivors of the crash, who were taken to hospitals in Sion, Bern and Lausanne for surgery and treatment.
 Twenty-four of the passengers survived the crash.
 Eight of the survivors have already returned home to Belgium.

 Tomorrow has been declared a day of national mourning in Belgium.Filed under Belgian Royals

-Tagged Albert II of Belgium, Prime Minister Di Rupo, Queen Paola, Switzerland.
+Tagged Albert II of Belgium, Prime Minister Di Rupo of Belgium, Queen Paola of Belgium, Switzerland.